Good Deeds: Plot

 After work, Lindsey discovers she has been evicted.
 Taking her belongings, she picks up Ariel from school and works the night shift, where Ariel is forced to sleep in the broom closet as Lindsay works.
 While working late, Wesley catches Lindsey making a call to the IRS with a company phone which is grounds for termination.
 She is at first hostile to him, not realizing he is the CEO of the company, but begins to soften up and he again decides to let her off the hook.
 Wesley sees them parked outside the building after her shift is over, and decides to watch over them until Lindsey's "boyfriend" comes for them.
 Wesley then introduces himself to Ariel and reveals to Lindsay that he is in fact the CEO of the company.
 He takes Lindsey and Ariel out for pizza where the trio make a bond.

-Meanwhile that night, Natalie and Heidi, who is also John’s wife, attend a fashion show in support of their friend Mark Freeze (Jamie Kennedy).
+Meanwhile that night, Natalie and Heidi, who is also John’s wife, attend a fashion show in support of their friend Mark Freeze.
 When her friends bring her home, she tries to initiate sex with Wesley with the curtain’s open.
 Wesley is put off by this which angers a drunken Natalie who calls him out on being predictable and never spontaneous.

 Wesley struggles to expand the business with Walter sabotaging the purchase of a long time rival company of Deeds Incorporated.
 John tries to warn him that Walter might be purposely trying to make Wesley fail so he can prove to everyone that he should be the one running the company.
 Wesley however, refuses to believe this.

 Ariel's teacher finds out that Lindsey and Ariel are homeless and threatens to call child services.
 Wesley finds out as well later that night when working late again and finding Ariel in the broom closet.
 He brings her to his office and confronts Lindsey when she comes looking for her.
 He criticizes her for her treatment of her daughter and the responsibility she has put on her shoulders as a six year old.
 She tells him that he could never understand the choices she has had to make as a mother because he lives an incredibly privileged life.